zigarrre/asteroids/README.md

 Please report any bugs to the issue tracker on the project page!
 Feature requests and improvements are also welcome!

+## Installation

+### Linux

+For Arch Linux there is a package in the AUR: https://aur.archlinux.org/packages/asteroids

+Just compile it from source for other distributions.
+See also section Compiling.

+### Windows

+You can find compiled binaries here: https://github.com/zigarrre/asteroids/releases

 ## Compiling

+To compile asteroids, you need SFML 2.1 (sfml-dev.org), Thor (SFML 2.1 compatible version) (bromeon.ch/libraries/thor), Boost (boost.org) and a compiler which supports C++11.

 Asteroids is tested under Arch Linux (GCC) and Windows 7 (VS 2013).
 MinGW should also work but is not tested.
 Older versions of Visual Studio (e.g. 2010/2012) aren't supported because they lack proper C++11 support.

-To compile asteroids, you need SFML 2.1 (sfml-dev.org), Thor (SFML 2.1 compatible version) (bromeon.ch/libraries/thor), Boost (boost.org) and a compiler which supports C++11.

 Tested versions are: